google/zetasql/docs/functions-and-operators.md

 which linear memory usage is impractical, as well as for data that is already approximate.

+A data sketch is a compact summary of a data aggregation.
 If you don't need materialized sketches, you can alternatively use an [approximate aggregate function with system-defined precision][approx-functions-reference], such as [`APPROX_COUNT_DISTINCT`][approx-count-distinct].
 However, `APPROX_COUNT_DISTINCT` doesn't allow partial aggregations, re-aggregations,